Ab-Tenzer/rnturbomodule/README.md

   - Create a central location for all colors used thoroughout the app, similar to what I did for the theming with the `theme-config.ts` file
   - The ButtonGroup could have also imported the various butttons from their own  locations
+  - Create a single file with key, value pairs which will contain all the strings used across the app, makes it easier to add in translations

   ```js